 The Task Team invites you to contribute information about how you are adapting family planning activities during the COVID-19 pandemic.
-Please fill out this Google form to submit your information and have it included in the map.
+Please fill out this Google form (available in English and French) to submit your adaptation and have it included in the map.
 If you have questions, please email firstname.lastname@example.org.

 You can join the COVID-19 and FP/RH Task Team by visiting www.ibpnetwork.org and registering, and then visiting the IBPXchange and joining the group.
 Sign-up for the IBP list serve here.

 *This map was inspired by a similar one developed by PSI to visualize their COVID-related program adaptations.